-The palatial house that you see today was built in 1682 when heiress, Elizabeth Percy, daughter to the 11th Earl of Northumberland, married Charles Seymour, 6th Duke of Somerset.
+The building you see today was built in 1682 when heiress, Elizabeth Percy, daughter to the 11th Earl of Northumberland, married Charles Seymour, 6th Duke of Somerset.

 " The desolation of magnificence, an infinite vista of chambers, passages, and halls opening out of each other apparently peopled only by human forms carved in marble."

 The domestic rooms are upstairs and to the south end of the mansion where Lord and Lady Egremont reside.
 With their kind permission these private rooms are available to view by guided tour but these rooms and the upstairs areas are not open to view on a self led visit to Petworth.